Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: Basic assumption on the junction problem and the delay thermostat

 We finally consider the value function

-Of course, the concept of solution (or trajectory) for the system \cref{eq:systemjunction} is not a-priori well-posed.
-When we are on the junction point $O$, we can choose the index $i$ we prefer, but the existence of the trajectory is not guaranteed, due to possible fast oscillations of the index $i$ (behavior which is linked to the pointing versus of $f_i(O,a)$).
+Of course, the concept of solution (or trajectory) for the system \cref{eq:systemjunction} and the definition of the cost \cref{eq:costfunctionaljunction} are not well-posed.
+Indeed, at the junction point $O$, we can choose the index $i$ we prefer, but the existence of the trajectory is not guaranteed, due to possible fast oscillations of the index $i$ (as when, for a generic ordinary differential equation, the dynamics is discontinuous in the space variable).
 The main goal of the present paper is just an approximation and the corresponding passage to the limit, for such possible oscillating behavior in the context of optimal control.
-To this end, we are going to use the so-called delayed thermostat operator.
-This is a simple model for hysteresis phenomena for which we refer the reader to the book by Visintin \cite{Vi}.
-In particular, in addition to what already said in the Introduction, here we point out that, fixed the thresholds $-\varepsilon,\varepsilon$, for each continuous scalar input $t\mapsto u(t)$, and for each initial output $i_0\in\{-1,1\}$ coherent with $u(0)$, there exists a unique output $t\mapsto i(t)=:h_\varepsilon[u](t)\in\{-1,1\}$ satisfying $i(0)=i_0$.
-Moreover, for a regular scalar dynamics $g$, and for a coherent initial state $(x,i_0)$, there exists a unique solution of the thermostatic system
+To this end, we are going to use delayed thermostat operator and, in addition to what already said in the Introduction, here we point out that, fixed the thresholds $-\varepsilon,\varepsilon$, for each continuous scalar input $t\mapsto u(t)$, and for each initial output $i_0\in\{-1,1\}$ coherent with $u(0)$, there exists a unique output $t\mapsto i(t)=:h_\varepsilon[u](t)\in\{-1,1\}$ satisfying $i(0)=i_0$.
+For a regular scalar dynamics $g$, and for a coherent initial state $(x,i_0)$, there exists a unique solution of the thermostatic system

-The main reason for that is indeed the ``splitting" of the thresholds, which avoids fast oscillating behaviours of the switching variable $i$.
-For a rigorous as well as natural definition of the trajectory we refer to \cite{Ba}.
+The main reason for that is indeed the ``splitting" of the thresholds, which avoids fast oscillations of the switching variable $i$, and allows to construct the solution by a suitable gluing of pieces of solutions with constant $i$ (see \cite{Ba}).